-- 1. record the details of the allegations on student file; and - 2. inform relevant staff eg. House Leaders, Student Wellbeing Team, Assistant Principal, Principal.
+- 1. record the details of the allegations on student file; and - 2. inform the Student Engagement Wellbeing and Inclusion Team.

-The assigned role at the school is responsible for investigating allegations of bullying in a timely and sensitive manner.
-To appropriately investigate an allegation of bullying, the staff member may:
+The Student Engagement Wellbeing and Inclusion Team is responsible for investigating allegations of bullying in a timely and sensitive manner.
+To appropriately investigate an allegation of bullying, the Student Engagement Wellbeing and Inclusion Team may: